 Are you interested in advancing Community Rights laws in your state?

-Download the CELDF Do-It-Yourself Guide to Community Rights Law-Making for communities and local government representatives now!
+Download CELDF’s Do-It-Yourself Guide to Community Rights Law-Making for communities and local government representatives!

 More Info on a DIY Community Rights Movement

 The DIY Lawmaking Guide explains why many communities and local governments are taking a direct stand against corporations and the legal and governing structures that enable them.
 It explains how they’re taking that stand – by enacting laws that expand rights, health, and safety protections for people and ecosystems.
 The Guide provides guidance on drafting, enacting, and enforcing Community Rights laws.

 More than 200 communities across the country have adopted Community Rights laws, including the Rights of Nature.
 Growing numbers of communities are joining them, as more and more people recognize the need to change our structure of law and governance.
 They understand it’s time to put people’s human rights and the rights of ecosystems above corporate claimed “rights” and top-down state power.
 The DIY Guide will provide useful tools for communities to move forward with this necessary change.